Trends

 -

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who received assistive technology supports, by Aboriginal and Torres Strait Islander status.
-In 2022–23 Q3, 40% of Indigenous NDIS participants received assistive technology supports, compared with 49% of non-Indigenous participants.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who received assistive technology supports, by Indigenous status.
+In 2025–26 Q3, 16% of First Nations NDIS participants and 22% of non-Indigenous participants received assistive technology supports.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview